If you’re heading for the Peak District there are a few things you simply must do. Taking a drive along the Snake Pass is one of them.

 You get a taste for these drives.
 When we go back for the third visit, we’ll do it the other way, starting at Glossop and heading south-east toward Hope Valley.
 And this time, we’ll make sure to stop several times to take it all in.
 Oh, and capture the drive on dash-cam.

 Have you driven the Snake Pass?
 What did you think of it?
-Let us know in the comments below or send us a direct message.
+Let us know by sending us an email.